-Concentrates are a fast developing segment within the cannabis market, and are in particular demand in jurisdictions where the legalisation of marijuana has permitted innovation to flourish.
+Concentrates are a fast developing segment within the cannabis market and are in particular demand in jurisdictions where the legalisation of marijuana has permitted innovation to flourish.

+Cannabis dabs meaning: Refers to using the concentrates aforementioned above.
 These substances often exceed 80% potency and can reach over 99%, so a little goes a long way.

 By the nature of distillation, cannabinoids can be isolated at a molecular level and combined, maintaining purity and an ability to control for no THC where required.
 Concentrates are frequently combined with terpenes to provide flavour, and effect by working in synergy with cannabinoids.

-Where Instead of a glass bowl to hold the weed, a titanium or quartz nail is heated with a blow torch until red hot, and the concentrate is then dropped onto the nail where it is instantly vapourised and inhaled.
+Where Instead of a glass bowl to hold the weed, a titanium or quartz nail is heated with a butane torch until red hot, and the concentrate is then dropped onto the nail where it is instantly vapourised and inhaled.

 E-Nails regulate temperature, ensuring the device maintains a pre-set temperature, displayed on a digital screen on the device.

 Dab pens are economical, portable, and unlike an e-nail require little upkeep.
-The coils which heat the dab are contained in the CBD cartridge and the entire cart is easily replaceable, while being friendly to use.
+The coils which heat the dab are contained in the CBD cartridge, and the entire cart is easily replaceable while being friendly to use.